-In this study, the EnKF ensemble analyses produced by SXJ11, valid at 0200 of 9 May 2007, are used to initialize 3-hour ensemble forecasts.
-The model setup and naming convention used for these forecast experiments follow those in SXJ11.
-The computational domain has 256 × 256 × 40 grid points with a 2 km horizontal grid spacing and stretched vertical grid spacing (see Fig. 1).
-The analyses used as initial conditions were produced by assimilating radar data at 5-minute intervals for 1 hour, and provide an initial model state that closely matches the observations (SXJ11); the ongoing MCS is represented relatively well, as shown in comparison of the mean analyses of composite radar reflectivity in the ensemble to that observed by the WSR-88D network (Fig. 2).
+The analyses used as initial conditions were produced by assimilating radar data at 5-min intervals for 1 h, and provide an initial model state that closely matches the observations (SXJ11); the ongoing MCS is represented relatively well, as shown in the comparison of the mean analyses of composite radar reflectivity in the ensemble to that observed by the WSR-88D network (Fig. 2).
 Results from three ensemble forecast experiments are presented here.
-The control experiment (hereafter "CNTL") assimilates both CASA and WSR-88D radar data and contains 40 ARPS ensemble members; 16 of these use the Lin ice microphysical scheme (Lin et al. 1983), 16 use the WRF single-moment 6-class (WSM6) ice microphysics scheme (Hong and Lim 2006), and the remaining 8 members use the NWP explicit micropyhsics (NEM) scheme developed by Schultz (1995).
+The control experiment (CNTL) assimilates both CASA and WSR-88D radar data and contains 40 ARPS ensemble members; 16 of these use the Lin ice microphysical scheme (Lin et al. 1983), 16 use the WRF single-moment 6-class (WSM-6) ice microphysics scheme (Hong and Lim 2006), and the remaining 8 members use the NWP explicit microphysics (NEM) scheme developed by Schultz (1995).
 The second experiment, NoMMP, assimilates the same data as CNTL but uses the Lin microphysics scheme in all 40 of its ensemble members.
 The third experiment, NoCASA, uses the same ensemble setup as CNTL but does not assimilate CASA data.

 To isolate the impact of using a mixed-microphysics ensemble during the forecast period, two more ensemble forecast experiments are run in addition to the three mentioned above.
-Experiments CNTL_LIN and NoCASA_LIN are initialized from the CNTL and NoCASA initial conditions (respectively), but use a single-microphysics forecast ensemble consisting of 40 ARPS members using the Lin microphysics scheme, as in NoMMP.
+Experiments CNTL LIN and NoCASA_LIN are initialized from the CNTL and NoCASA initial conditions (respectively), but use a singlemicrophysics forecast ensemble consisting of 40 ARPS members using the Lin microphysics scheme, as in NoMMP.
 Though the number of microphysical species is the same in the Lin, WSM-6, and NEM microphysical schemes, the WSM-6 scheme uses graupel whereas the Lin and NEM schemes use hail.
-To solve this inconsistency, hail and graupel are treated as interchangeable when initializing a Lin forecast ensemble member from a WSM-6 member analysis in CNTL_LIN and NoCASA_LIN.
+To solve this inconsistency, hail and graupel are treated as interchangeable when initializing a Lin forecast ensemble member from a WSM-6 member analysis in CNTL_LIN and NoCASA LIN.
 A summary of all forecast experiments included in this study is provided in Table 1.

 In all experiments, a reduced rain intercept parameter of 8×10^5 was used, consistent with Snook and Xue (2008), who found that reducing the rain intercept parameter yielded more realistic cold-pool structure.
 A timeline for these experiments is presented in Fig. 3.
-Lateral boundary conditions for all ensemble members are obtained from the NCEP NAM 6-hourly analyses and intervening 3 hour forecasts.
+Lateral boundary conditions for all ensemble members are obtained from the National Centers for Environmental Prediction (NCEP) North American Mesoscale Model (NAM) 6-hourly analyses and intervening 3-h forecasts.
 Because of the relatively short forecast period and the use of a relatively large domain, the absence of boundary condition perturbations did not negatively impact ensemble data assimilation and prediction in the main regions of interest.